Botfuel/tutorials/regex-imatriculation/regex-imatriculation.md

 3. `999`: We use `[0-9]{2,3}` as we want to match any combination of 2 or 3 digits.
 (Scooters use 2 letters).
 4. `-`: Another literal dash character.
-5. `AA`: The last section is the same as the first one.
+5. `AA`: The last section is the same as the first one. g

-Once we have our regular expression to extract a license plate, we can use is in our extractor
+Once we have our regular expression to extract a license plate, we can use it in our extractor

 ## Use it in the RegexExtractor